 Times have changed.
 We can now produce rich new media content and leverage social media channels to share stories ourselves.
 This approach, if done right, can produce two major results: we can share stories directly with an audience and traditional media can be exposed to these stories and become interested beyond a traditional PR pitch.

 Journalists are paying attention to the stories that are being shared in social media.
 They are watching, seeing if people are attracted to a story by engaging, responding, retweeting, posting to Facebook, and making comments.
 If all of this is happening, then they can tell a story is hot and they may cover it.
-Today, more than ever, journalists need to know a story is going to attract an audience and they are looking at social media as a test lab for sticky stories.
+Today, more than ever, journalists need to know a story is going to attract an audience.
+They are looking at social media as a test lab for sticky stories.

 I welcome your comments!
-No part of this article may be reproduced in any manner without my permission and attribution.
+No part of this article may be reproduced in any manner without permission and attribution.